 Below is a list of quick fixes that you can do to try and calm yourself both mentally and physically.

-It’s not as new age as it’s sounds - no incense required.
 It’s really quite easy and effective.
 It's basically awareness: listening to your own breathing, looking at a view, or it can be whatever you like as long as you clear your mind of other thoughts and cares.
 You may find it helpful to repeat a mantra at the same time to make focus easier.

 By slowing down your breathing and breathing from your diaphragm, you can immediately relax yourself.
 When we are stressed we tend to take shallow breaths which don't give us enough oxygen.

 This is a bit of a buzz word at the moment.
 It's quite closely linked with meditation.
 The idea is to be mindful of something and appreciate it in that present moment and block everything else out.

 LISTEN TO MUSIC

 Music has the power to transform your mood.
 If you feel the tensions rising, stick on a little classical music to transport you to a higher plane or plug into your favourite song to transport you to good times and happy memories.
 Listening to soothing music can lower blood pressure, heart rate and anxiety.

 Exercise is well known as a stress buster.
 When we do it our bodies release feel good hormones which make us calmer.
 Exercise also uses up some of the hormones that the body makes when it's stressed.